NREL/HPC/docs/Documentation/Applications/comsol.md

 # COMSOL Multiphysics

 *COMSOL Multiphysics is a versatile finite element analysis and simulation package.
-The COMSOL graphical user interface (GUI) environment is supported primarily for building and solving small models while operation in batch mode allows users to scale their models to larger, higher-fidelity studies.*

-Currently, we host three floating network licenses and a number of additional modules.
-Issue the command `lmstat.comsol` to see current license status and COMSOL modules availability.
+The COMSOL graphical user interface (GUI) environment is supported primarily for building and solving small models while operation in batch mode allows users to scale their models to larger, higher-fidelity studies.
+Currently, we host three floating network licenses and a number of additional modules.*

 ## Building a COMSOL Model
 Extensive documentation is available in the menu: **Help > Documentation**.
 For beginners, it is highly recommended to follow the steps in *Introduction to COMSOL Multiphysics* found in **Help > Documentation**.